 Our work doesn’t stop when a student graduates.
 We remain in contact with our graduates and their employers to ensure a person's continued growth in the professional world.

 Candidates are carefully screened for desire, commitment and dedication to personal growth.
 Individual attention is paid to each student, as he or she is often battling the scars and personal demons of a difficult and troubled upbringing and environment.

-Prior to COVID-19, over 80% of all ICT graduates were working and supporting their families -- and inspiring others in their communities to do the same.
+Over 80% of all ICT's nearly 600 graduates are working and supporting their families -- and inspiring others in their communities to do the same.

 Woolworths South Africa is our exclusive and dedicated food sponsor.
 Many of our students consume more fresh vegetables and fruit in their first three weeks of class than they have cumulatively in their entire lives.

 At ICT, we live by the proverb: "To change one life is to change the world."
 We are fortunate enough to see this happen every single day.

 the professional kitchen.